 Best hotels in Izamal

-While Izamal is a small town, it has a decent selection of hotels, so whether you are traveling on a budget or can spend a bit more money, you will find something that you will like.
+While Izamal is a small town, it has a decent selection of hotels, so whether you are traveling on a budget or can spend a bit more money, you will likley find places that fir your style and budget.

-📍Best Budget Spot – Departamentos X’Kanlol is a great no-frills budget hotel in Izamal.
+📍Best Budget Spot – Departamentos X’Kanlol is a great no-frills budget hotel.
 It has a spacious court yard and quiet setting, making it a perfect spot to relax after a day of exploring.

-📍Best Luxury Spot – Coqui Coqui is the most gorgeous of all hotels in Izamal!
-It boasts stunning Yucatec designs, outdoor swimming pool, a garden and a terrace.
-The hotel is located right in the heart of the city, but offers a nice tranquil environment which is perfect if you need to relax and recharge while visiting Izamal, Mexico.
+📍Best Luxury Spot – Coqui Coqui is the best hotel in townl!
+It boasts outdoor swimming pool, a garden and a terrace.
+The hotel is in the heart of the city, but offers a nice tranquil environment which is perfect if you need to relax and recharge you batteries before going back on the road.

 Where is Izamal Mexico?

-Izamal also makes for a great starting point for your road trip around the Yucatan Peninsula, if you want to enjoy the authentic Yucatec culture, see gorgeous cenotes and less-visited Mayan ruins.
+Izamal also makes for a great starting point for your road trip, if you want to enjoy the authentic culture, see gorgeous cenotes and less-visited Mayan ruins.

 How to get to Izamal

-Here are the distances to Izamal from different cities in the Yucatan Peninsula:
+Here are the distances to Izamal from different cities in the region: